 Members Get Free Access to Online Law Library, Leading Visualization Tools, Mobile Apps and Annotated Statutes

-BOSTON, MA and WASHINGTON, DC (December 1, 2015) – The Massachusetts Bar Association (MBA) and Fastcase today announced the state bar will be providing its members free access to Fastcase’s nationwide legal research system, effective December 1, 2015.
+ALAMEDA COUNTY, CA and WASHINGTON, DC (January 10, 2017) – The Alameda County Bar Association and Fastcase today announced the ACBA will be providing its members free access to Fastcase’s nationwide legal research system.

 Headquartered in Washington, D.C., Fastcase is the nation’s fastest-growing and most popular legal research service.
-Many of the nation’s largest law firms and 28 state bar associations have subscribed to Fastcase.
-More than 800,000 lawyers currently have a subscription to Fastcase, many through their state bar association.
+Many of the nation’s largest law firms and 27 state bar associations have subscribed to Fastcase.
+More than 800,000 lawyers currently have a subscription to Fastcase, many through their state bar and local associations.

-The service ordinarily costs $995 per year for an individual subscriber, but MBA members will receive Fastcase as a complimentary member benefit.
-The Fastcase service will be free to members, but it is not a discount legal research service.
+The Fastcase service ordinarily costs $995 per year for an individual subscriber, but the bar members now have access to Fastcase for free as a complimentary member benefit.
+The Fastcase service is provided at no charge to members, but it is not a discount legal research service.
 Fastcase has pioneered the smartest legal research tools in the market, with integrated citation analysis tools, data visualization maps of search results and the first legal research apps for iPhone, iPad and Android devices.
 The service also includes Bad Law Bot, the first big data service to identify negative citations to judicial opinions.

-In addition to its nationwide legal research database, Fastcase’s Massachusetts-specific libraries include judicial opinions from the Massachusetts Supreme Court and Courts of Appeals back to 1885, First Circuit decisions starting at 1.
-F.2d 1, U.S. Supreme Court decisions starting with 1 U.S. 1, statutes, regulations and much more.
+In addition to unlimited access to Fastcase’s nationwide legal research database, members get access to Fastcase’s libraries of statutes, regulations and much more.
 The service also includes annotated statutes from other states, Fastcase’s annotated U.S. Code, transactional access to newspaper articles, federal court filings, and legal forms, and transactional access through HeinOnline to the largest collection of law reviews in the world.

 Fastcase has gained strong momentum in the legal research market and continues to challenge the incumbents in legal publishing and legal technology.
 In the American Bar Association’s annual tech survey, users have ranked Fastcase the most popular smartphone app for lawyers every year, including in the 2015 survey.
 From 2010 through 2014, Fastcase was named to the prestigious EContent 100 list of companies that matter most in the digital economy alongside Google, Amazon, Apple and Facebook from 2010-14.
 The American Association of Law Libraries named Fastcase’s integration with HeinOnline its 2014 New Product of the Year, and its app for iPhone the 2010 New Product of the Year.

 Fastcase is a leading legal publisher focused on smarter legal software that democratizes the law, making it more accessible to more people.
 Using patented software that combines the best of legal research with the best of Web search, Fastcase helps busy users sift through the clutter, ranking the best cases first and enabling the re-sorting of results to find answers fast.
-Founded in 1999, Fastcase has more than 800,000 subscribers from around the world.
+Founded in 1999, Fastcase is one of the fastest-growing legal tech companies, with more than 800,000 subscribers from around the world.
 Fastcase is an American company based in Washington, D.C.
 For more information, follow Fastcase on Twitter at @Fastcase or visit www.fastcase.com.